 __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia codium

-Verify GPU usage with nvtop or nvidia-smi after launching.
-This issue affects Electron-based applications (including VSCodium, Brave, and other Chromium-derived apps) on systems with NVIDIA Optimus hybrid graphics.
-Firefox and other non-Electron applications typically work correctly with the context menu GPU selection.
+Afterwards, verify GPU usage with nvtop or nvidia-smi after launching.
+Note that this issue affects Electron-based applications (including VSCodium, Brave, and other Chromium-derived apps) on systems with NVIDIA Optimus hybrid graphics.
+In contrast, Firefox and other non-Electron applications typically work correctly with the context menu GPU selection.

 Create a custom desktop launcher if you frequently need GPU acceleration.
 Copy